Not sure what career to choose? Contact us

 With a TVET course, Year 11 and 12 students have the opportunity to study TAFE courses as part of their HSC.
-If you would like to apply for a TVET course you’ll need to download and complete the Expression of Interest form and provide it to your School Careers Advisor or VET Coordinator.
+If you would like to apply for a TVET course please download the student information form and provide it your School Career Advisor.

 If you're unsure of what courses to take speak to your School Careers Advisor or contact us.